kokubum/cli-node-yelp/README.md

     -rl, --radius-limit <radius>     Radius limit, in meters, that you wanna search -> Max Value (40 000 meters) (default: 40000)
-    -pg, --page <page>               Page number of the results, starting on 0 (default: "0")
-    -o, --open                       Search for only the open restaurants (default: false)
+    -pg, --page <page>               Page number of the results -o, --open                       Search for only the open restaurants (default: false)
 ```